elexon-data/insights-docs/docs/iris_archive.md

 ### Troubleshooting

-If you are having difficulties downloading files please ensure you have Azure Storage Explorer [v1.33](https://github.com/microsoft/AzureStorageExplorer/releases/tag/v1.33.0) as previous versions will block downloads by default.
+If you are having difficulties downloading files please ensure you have Azure Storage Explorer [v1.33](https://github.com/microsoft/AzureStorageExplorer/releases/tag/v1.33.0) or later as previous versions will block downloads by default.

 ## Azure SDKs